 While everyone out in the cold is at risk for developing injuries infants are at a greater risk due to their inability to make enough of their own body heat by shivering.
 The elderly also have a greater chance because of their slower metabolisms.

 What is Frostbite?

-- skin that feels unusually firm or waxy
+The first signs of frostbite include white or grayish-yellow skin, skin that feels unusually firm or waxy and numbness.

-- immerse affected are in warm (not hot) water
+3. Immerse affected areas in warm water

 4. Do not massage or rub affected area with snow